Content

 Some people hear that biotin plays a role in metabolism and think: “Great!
 This will help me lose weight!”

-And yes, there’s a link between biotin and metabolism, but it’s not what you think.
-Biotin helps with metabolic processes, allowing your body to effectively turn food into usable cellular energy called adenosine triphosphate (ATP).
+There’s a link between biotin and metabolism, but it’s not what you think.
+Biotin helps with metabolic processes, allowing your body to effectively turn fats, carbohydrates, and protein into usable cellular energy called adenosine triphosphate (ATP).

 Sweet potatoes